Key Difference Between Star Schema and Snowflake Schema

 |Single Dimension table contains aggregated data.||Data Split into different Dimension Tables.|

 |Cube processing is faster.||Cube processing might be slow because of the complex join.|

-|Offers higher performing queries using Star Join Query Optimization.
-Tables may be connected with multiple dimensions.||The Snow Flake Schema is represented by centralized fact table which unlikely connected with multiple dimensions.|
+|The Snowflake schema is represented by centralized fact table which unlikely connected with multiple dimensions.|